Swivel-Finance/swivel-v2/README.md

 ## To Do

---Add cToken minting & move xToken transfer/floating position creation to outside the batch function (Saving gas on multiple transfers)
+-- Move cToken minting & move zcToken transfer/floating position creation to outside the batch function (Saving gas when filling multiple orders)

---Rework key associated with a floating position.
-Likely include maker/taker key or some variation (similar to current)
+-- Review terminology and settle on final naming for both sides.

+-- Finalize decision on whether payment for interest coupon should be settled immediately or paid in zero-coupon bonds